zoomoid/papeer/README.md

 > The project is under development as currently does not work.
 It requires a TeX compiler and we have yet to make considerations regarding implementation of this dependency.

+papeer will also include a gRPC server to receive requests via API calls.